 - Inconvenient to take stairs to transport cargo

-Outside Elevator Quick Overview
+Outside Elevator and Outside Lift Overview

 Just like inside elevators, outside elevators also have a space-consuming shaft.
 But, unlike an inside elevator, the shaft does not take up space inside the house; instead, it goes alongside the house.